JPP-J/DL-4_SET50/README.md

 6. **Resampling** – Balance classes using oversampling or undersampling techniques
 7. **Model Training** – Train a classification model (e.g., PyTorch MLP)
 8. **Prediction & Evaluation** – Assess signal prediction performance

+### 🎯 Results & Impact

+- **Model Accuracy:** Up to **85%**
+- **F1 Score:** Between **75% – 91%**

+With these performance metrics, the model offers a reliable tool to support investors in making informed decisions, reducing uncertainty, and improving investment confidence.

+### ⚙️ Model Development Challenges:

+One of the most challenging aspects of this project was **hyperparameter tuning**.
+Selecting the right architecture and parameters significantly influenced model performance.
+Key decisions included:

+- **Number of Hidden Layers:** Tested 1 to 4 layers; deeper models risked overfitting without regularization.
+- **Hidden Dimensions:** Tuned hidden units (e.g., 64, 128, 256) to balance learning capacity vs. overfitting.
+- **Activation Functions:** Compared `ReLU`, `GElu`, and `Silu` for nonlinear transformations.
+- **Dropout Rate:** Experimented with dropout rates from 0.2 to 0.5 to avoid overfitting.
+- **Learning Rate & Optimizer:** Fine-tuned learning rates (e.g., 0.0005 to 0.001) and compared optimizers like `Adam` and `AdamW`.
+- **Batch Size & Epochs:** Balanced training time and convergence using different batch sizes (e.g., 16, 24) and epochs (50–100).
+- **Loss Function:** Used `CrossEntropyLoss` to handle multiclass classification.

+This extensive experimentation was necessary due to the noise and complexity of financial time series data.

 ## 📦 Library Usage